Laidout

 It is in the "Mostly does what I want on my machine" stage of development.
 I try to have a new "stable" release once in awhile, at least when various other projects don't eat all my time, which seems to happen a lot lately.
 "Stable" in this context means that it is only slightly less buggy then the raw development branch.

+I have been using Laidout to lay out my comics into books since 2006.
+So, one out of 8 billion people agree that Laidout might actually be useful!
 Many more features are planned, like such non-essentials (to me anyway) as flowed text boxes.
 Who needs text when a picture is worth a thousand words?

 System Requirements